太陽工業コラム

 The inauguration ceremony was also a great success, with the village hall staff, members of the village assembly, and members of the Diet all coming to congratulate the new building.
 Two members of the Diet came to the ceremony, both of whom were elected by the local community and have been watching over the new government building since it was under construction.
 One was Ms. Akiko Horiuchi, who served as Vice Minister of the Ministry of the Environment, and who has maintained a close relationship with the town hall and helped us obtain Nearly ZEB certification subsidized by the Ministry of the Environment.
 There was also a person who served as a vice minister of the Cabinet Office.
 I was reminded of the magnitude of the project, which was completed through the cooperation of the political, business, government, and private sectors.

-Even today, somewhere in Japan, many Taiyo Kogyo staff members are working hard, drawing on their wisdom, and sometimes even thinking out loud, to create a new history together with the local residents.
+Even today, somewhere in Japan, many Taiyo Kogyo staff members are working hard, drawing on their wisdom, and at times struggling to create a new history together with the local residents.

 • TOP>

-• Received the prime contract for the new Tambayama Village Hall, overcoming mountain passes and huge stones, and creating a new history with the villagers.
+• Received the prime contract for the new Tambayama Village Hall, creating a new history with the locals by overcoming mountain passes and huge stone.